LLNL/SSAPy/JOSS/paper.md

 visualize orbits and trajectories, an example of which is shown in Figure 1.

 SSAPy has been used for the
-classification of cislunar [@Higgins2024] and closely spaced orbits [@Pruett2024] as well as studying the long-term stability of orbits in cislunar space [@Yeager2023].
+classification of cislunar [@Higgins2024], and closely spaced [@Pruett2024], orbits as well as for studying the long-term stability of orbits in cislunar space [@Yeager2023].
 SSAPy has also be used to build a case study for rare events analysis in the context of satellites passing close to each other in space [@Miller2022].